Ltspringthorpe/NYTSudoku/README.md

 Open the page's console.
 (If you don't know how to access a page's console, you probably shouldn't be copying and pasting strange scripts from the internet.)
 Copy the appropriate script (`nytsudoku.js` for NYT and `latsudoku.js` for LA Times) and paste it into the console.
-Hit enter.
-Play the puzzle like normal.
+Press enter.
+In order for the script to run, the candidates must be visible (either auto-candidate mode or manual-candidate mode is fine).
 Use `+` or `=` to autofill squares.

 #### Links